BitcoinDesign/Meta/Collaboration.md

 ## #6 Adopt a design process

-As projects grow and their processes evolve, they may come to a point where they want to improve how they practice design.
+As projects grow and their processes evolve, they may come to a point where they want to improve how they practice design and attract designer contributors.
 A designer may already be part of the project, but design contributions have been irregular and unstructured (which is fine for smaller projects).

 Steps we can take: